amir504036/storeShop/README.md

 # storeShop
-This shop made with react.js and you can run it with npm start
+You can run it with npm start